starchildluke/centiskorch/src/content/nicknames/ariados.md

 pokedexNumber: '0168'
 ---

-Ariados's design lends itself to a variety of names based on its origins.

 Ariados was introduced in Generation 2 with a Bug/Poison typing as the evolved form of Spinarak so there's lots of inspiration for nicknames.

 With that said, here are some info about Ariados and suggested nicknames.